Manfred Max-Neef's Fundamental human needs

-The taxonomy of the fundamental human needs, and the ways in which these needs can be satisfied is developed by Manfred Max-Neef.
-This taxonomy is based on his work on Human Scale Development, and was published for the first time in 1986.
+A taxonomy of fundamental human needs and the ways in which these needs can be satisfied was developed by Manfred Max-Neef.
+This was based on his work on Human Scale Development, first published in 1986.

 Development and human needs

 Human Scale Development is basically community development and is "focused and based on the satisfaction of fundamental human needs, on the generation of growing levels of self-reliance, and on the construction of organic articulations of people with nature and technology, of global processes with local activity, of the personal with the social, of planning with autonomy and of civil society with the state.
 Human needs, self-reliance, and organic articulations are the pillars which support Human Scale Development."
 Human Scale Development "assumes a direct and participatory democracy.
 This form of democracy nurtures those conditions that will help to transform the traditional, semi-paternalistic role of the Latin American state into a role of encouraging creative solutions flowing from the bottom upwards.
 This is more consistent with the real expectations of the people."

 For improving the living conditions of people in Latin America, the following 3 statements are taken as a starting point: